 PL Deshpande's 101st Birthday: NFAI Pune To Screen Rare Marathi Film Vande Mataram

-Eminent Marathi writer, musician, actor and artist Padma Bhushan PL Deshpande, popularly known as Pu La Deshpande or simply 'Pu La', was born on 8 November 1919 as Purushottam Laxman Deshpande in Mumbai.
+Eminent Marathi author, screenwriter, musician, singer and actor, Padma Bhushan PL Deshpande, popularly known as Pu La Deshpande or simply 'Pu La', was born on 8 November 1919 as Purushottam Laxman Deshpande in Mumbai.
 The year 2019 marks the 101st birth anniversary of Pu La Deshpande.
 To celebrate it, the National Film Archive of India (NFAI) in Pune has organised a special programme for discerning fans.

 At 5 pm today, the NFAI will screen rare footage of Pu La Deshpande playing harmonium.
 The film archive body will also screen specially acquired and restored footage from PL Deshpande's Marathi film 'Vande Mataram' (1948), directed by Ram Gabale and starring Pu La.
 The special screenings will be held at the NFAI's Law College Road outfit in Pune and is open for all.